 For the first time, the U.S. oil supply was significantly disrupted by strife in a region other than the Middle East.
 The Venezuelan strike was also the first disruption not caused by a war, revolution, or embargo, but rather by a slow, debilitating political standoff.
 It came at a particularly bad time for the United States, combining with civil unrest in Nigeria and the U.S. invasion of Iraq several months later.
 And it highlighted the challenges Washington faces in responding to new threats to its oil supply.

 Of course, the U.S. management of the crisis in Venezuela could have been significantly better.
 Distracted by the Iraq debate and planning for the war, U.S. officials did not focus sufficiently on events in Venezuela prior to the strike.
 When they did take note, both Washington and the oil industry misread Venezuela's political situation and underestimated the impact the showdown there would have on the flow of oil.
+Had an early warning system and response strategy been in place, Washington could have ensured that the oil market was better supplied to weather the uncertainty.
+The Venezuelan crisis should thus serve as a warning: more disruptions in the U.S. oil supply are likely, and unless serious efforts are made

 - Full website and iPad access